alphagov/govuk-import-export-prototype/guide/starting-to-import/importing-goods-from-outside-eu-eea.markdown

 ---
 s1.
 You must get a licence to bring [certain goods](/guide/starting-to-import/import-licences.html) into the UK.
 If you don’t get a licence when you need one, you could be fined and your goods will be seized by customs. s2.
-Use the [Trade Tariff](/start/trade-tariff.html) to check what commodity code you need on your export documents and to find out how much import duty and VAT you’ll pay. s3.[Make an import declaration](/guide/import-goods-outside-eu/overview.html) to bring goods into the UK from outside the EU or EEA.
+Use the [Trade Tariff](/start/trade-tariff.html) to check what commodity code you need on your export documents and to find out how much import duty and VAT you’ll pay. s3.
+[Make an import declaration](/guide/import-goods-outside-eu/overview.html) to bring goods into the UK from outside the EU or EEA.

 ## Customs duties